Crussell997/Arc_26_03/README.md

 ### 4:
-**Area:** Architecture / Build-Cost
+**Area:** Architecture / Build-Cost.
-**Issue type:**   Tool issue
+**Issue type:**   Tool issue.
-**Affected systems:**  Build
+**Affected systems:**  Build.
-**IFC classification:**  IfcCostItem
+**IFC classification:**  IfcCostItem.
 **Source:**
-2542: Rapid IFC-Based Architectural Cost Estimator
+[2542: Rapid IFC-Based Architectural Cost Estimator].
-The tool is used to estimate costs by a given price in m², this issue requires constant update of the user, it could be leveraged more if it were to access real time data from internet, allowing interoperability between various locations by a web scrapping tool.
+The tool is used to estimate costs by a given price in m², this issue requires constant update of the user, it could be leveraged more if it were to access real time data from internet, allowing interoperability between various locations by a web scrapping tool..

 ### 5: FILL OUT